 It’s best to confine your new pet to his own area at first.
 You could, for instance, use a crate or separate the dogs with a baby gate.
 Your current dog should be able to roam around the house (he was there first, after all!) and visit the newbie when he wants.

-As they get to know each other, be on the lookout for poor behavior, like bullying or growling.
+As they get to know each other, be on the lookout for poor behaviour, like bullying or growling.
 If it does occur, separate the dogs.
 After several minutes, let them interact again.
 When they get the hang of it and are exhibiting desirable habits, reward them with treats.

 With a bit of help from you, your dogs can become the best of friends.
 Just remember to take it slow and give each one plenty of attention and affection.
 Soon, you’ll be one big happy pack.